DarkCaster/Perpetual/docs/op_annotate.md

 Note that if operation-specific variables (with `_OP_ANNOTATE` suffix) are not set, the `annotate` operation will fall back to the general variables for the chosen LLM provider.
 This allows for flexible configuration where you can set general defaults and override them specifically for the `annotate` operation if needed.

 Warning: `annotate` will process all files, even source-code files marked with ###NOUPLOAD### comments.
-You may setup `Perpetual` to use local LLM with Ollama for `annotate` operation only in order to improve you privacy (use decent LLM such as deepseek-coder-33b-instruct or better).
+You may setup `Perpetual` to use local LLM with Ollama for `annotate` operation only in order to improve your privacy (use decent LLM such as deepseek-coder-33b-instruct or better).